 India opts out of RCEP after its core concerns remained unresolved

-Prime Minister Narendra Modi said on Monday that India will not join China-backed mega Regional Comprehensive Economic Partnership (RCEP) deal as negotiations failed to satisfactorily address New Delhi's "outstanding issues and concerns".
-Prime Minister Modi made the announcement during his speech at the RCEP Summit here, which was attended by several world leaders including Chinese Premier Li Keqiang.
+Prime Minister Narendra Modi said on Monday that India will not join the mega Regional Comprehensive Economic Partnership (RCEP) deal as negotiations failed to satisfactorily address New Delhi's "outstanding issues and concerns".
+Prime Minister Modi made the announcement during his speech at the RCEP Summit here, which was attended by several world leaders.

 have changed.
 We cannot overlook these changes," he added.
 "When I measure the RCEP Agreement with respect to the interests of

 all Indians, I do not get a positive answer.
-Therefore, neither the Talisman of Gandhiji nor my own conscience permits me to join RCEP," Modi said.
+Therefore, neither the Talisman of Gandhiji nor my own conscience permit me to join RCEP," Modi said.

-The negotiations for the proposed free-trade agreement included 10 member countries of the Association of Southeast Asian Nations (ASEAN) and six of the bloc's dialogue partners -- China, Japan, South Korea, India, Australia, and New Zealand.
-If finalized, the RCEP would have become the world's largest free trade area, comprising half of the world population and will account for nearly 40 percent of the global commerce and 35 percent of the GDP.
+The negotiations for the proposed free-trade agreement included 10 member countries of the Association of Southeast Asian Nations (Asean) and six of the bloc’s dialogue partners -- China, Japan, South Korea, India, Australia and New Zealand.
+If finalised, the RCEP would have become the world's largest free trade area, comprising half of the world population and will account for nearly 40 per cent of the global commerce and 35 per cent of the GDP.

-The sources said except India, all 15 RCEP member countries were on board in finalizing the deal at Monday's summit.
-On Saturday, the trade ministers from 16 RCEP countries failed to resolve the outstanding issues identified by India through back-channel talks continued on the sidelines of the ASEAN summit to resolve the sticky issues.
+The sources said except India, all 15 RCEP member countries were on board in finalising the deal at Monday’s summit.
+On Saturday, the trade ministers from 16 RCEP countries failed to resolve the outstanding issues identified by India though back-channel talks continued on the sidelines of the ASEAN summit to resolve the sticky issues.

 "Gone are the days when Indian negotiators caved-in to pressures from the global powers on trade issues.
 This time, India played on the front foot, stressing on the need to address India’s concerns over trade deficits and the